Rail technology from Berlin – on the right track

 Facts and figures

-- Over 100 rail technology companies with over 20,000 employees;
+- Over 100 railway technology companies with more than 20,000 employees

 Research environment